Olympic National Park – Weather, Lodging, Map, News

 Lodging Outside The Park

 In the gateway community surrounding the Olympic National Park, you will get various lodging options.
-In these areas, the options usually range from luxurious to affordable, which include motels and hotels, bed and breakfasts, along vacation rentals.
+In these areas, the options usually range from luxurious to affordable, which include motels and hotels, bed and breakfasts, and vacation rentals.

 Here are the spots where you will be able to find quality accommodations.